Menu

 RWInc Phonics and Early Reading

-Read Write Inc., developed by Ruth Miskin, provides a structured and systematic approach to teaching Literacy in EYFS and KS1.
-It is used by more than a quarter of the UK's primary schools and is designed to create fluent readers, confident speakers and willing writers.
+Read Write Inc. is used by more than a quarter of the UK's primary schools and is designed to create fluent readers, confident speakers and willing writers.

 Read Write Inc - Our Phonics Scheme